Microboys/micronet/router/README.md

 ```
 yt build
 ```
-at least once in order to set the yotta target and build config.
+at least once in this directory in order to set the yotta target and build config.

-2) Disable BLE by setting
+3. Run

 ```
-#define MICROBIT_BLE_ENABLED 0
+fix-config.sh
 ```
-in yotta_modules/microbit-dal/inc/core/MicroBitConfig.h

-Alternatively, run fix-config.sh, which replaces the config file with one that has BLE disabled.
+This justs makes sure BLE is disabled since we're using radio.

-3) Edit the last argument in flash.sh to point to the folder where your micro:bit is mounted.
+4. Edit the last argument in flash.sh to point to the folder where your micro:bit is mounted.

-Afterwards, you can compile and flash a microbit by running
+Afterwards, you can compile and flash a microbit by simply running
 ```
 yt build && flash.sh
 ```